+'''

+<dependencies>

+(continues on next page)

-''' <dependencies>
+'''

 Note: The Platform Configuration Additions allow to select the Architecture USAGE using the option com. microej.platformbuilder.architecture.usage.
 Edit the file module.properties to set the property to prod to use a Production Architecture and to eval to use an Evaluation Architecture.